Jomppeli/auto-repository-setup/README.md

 4. Help
 0. Exit
 ```
-Every example structure and every structure you create is shown here
+Every example structure and every structure you create is shown here.
+The files are in **dev/resources/python/structures** folder.
 ```
 Choose a structure: